-They are said to provide important defense against most respiratory ailments.
+They are said to provide important defence against most respiratory ailments.

 There are many anti-oxidant preparations available in open market, including the vitamins.

-Adrenal Support – may boost natural cortisone levels.
+Support your adrenals – this may boost natural cortisone levels.

-In closing - There are cases of asthma where prescription medications may be necessary.
-Consult with you doc to see which asthma natural remedies you can add to your personal treatment regimen.
+In closing - Talk to your doc to see which asthma natural remedies you can add to your personal treatment regimen.